fpereiro/lith/readme.md

 The selector is merely a string and it is required.
 The other two elements are optional.

-The attributes element is either `undefined` or an object where every key is a CSS attribute and its values are either a number or a string.
+The attributes element is either `undefined` or an object where every key is a CSS attribute and its values are either a number, a string or undefined.
 For example:

 ```javascript
 ['a', {